vqdanh/ruby/README.md

-# Pre-work - *Name of App Here*

-> HINT: Please
-> - include this README.md in your project and fill out the information.
-> - remove the `README.rdoc` file that Rails generates.
-> - remove all the HINT blocks in this file.

-BlogRR is a Ruby on Rails blog application.
+danhvo-ruby-blog is a Ruby on Rails blog application.

-Submitted by:
+Submitted by: vqdanh.khtn@gmail.com

 Time spent: 30 hours spent in total